rlkingston/IPA/README.md

 # Overview

-+ The program is capable of *ab initio* phase determination for protein crystals with high solvent content (solvent fraction > 70%)
++ The program is capable of *ab initio* phase determination for protein crystals with high solvent content (solvent content > 70%)

 + It can also be used to generate plausible molecular envelopes for crystals with much lower solvent content.